IBM/get-your-java-microservice-up-and-running/workshop/exercise-03/README.md

 >    * We will define and apply a deployment configuration (yaml) to create a Pod with our Microservice
 >    * We will define a service which routes requests to the Pod with our Microservice

-The following gif is an animation of the simplified Steps above in a sequence.
+The following gif is an animation of the simplified steps above in a sequence.

 ![](../../images/lab-4-overview.gif)